ColgateUniversityComputerScience/cosc101website/docs/hw/hw07/index.md

 ## Suggested program structure

-The design of the program to play *Wheel of Fortune* is up to you, but here is a suggested structure.
+The design of the program to play *Wordle* is up to you, but here is a suggested structure.
 This is a *suggestion*; if you deviate from it, that's up to you, but for all functions you write you should try to make sure that:

  - any function you write does _one_ thing (i.e., one specific task);
  - any function function you write just takes parameters and returns or prints value(s), but does _not_ modify any global state or global variables;